 d) publication of a PAS — if the technical content is acceptable but unlikely sufficiently mature for a future International Standard or a TS;

-e) submission of a request for extension to the ISO/TMB — if no consensus can be reached but there is strong interest from stakeholders to continue — a committee may be granted one extension of up to 9 months for the total project duration but the publication of intermediary deliverables (such as PAS and TS) is recommended;
+e) submission of a request for extension to the Office of the CEO — if no consensus can be reached but there is strong interest from stakeholders to continue — a committee may be granted one extension of up to 9 months for the total project duration but the publication of intermediary documents (such as PAS and TS) is recommended;

 f) cancellation of the work item — if the committee is unable to find a solution.

-If, at the end of the six month period, none of the above actions has been taken, the project shall be automatically cancelled by the ISO Central Secretariat.
-Such projects may only be reinstated with the approval of the ISO Technical Management Board.
+If, at the end of the six-month period, none of the above actions has been taken, the project shall be automatically cancelled by the ISO Central Secretariat.
+Such projects may only be reinstated with the approval of the committee (NP ballot or committee resolution as relevant, see clause 2.3.1).

 Project management

-The secretariat of the technical committee or subcommittee is responsible for the management of all projects in the programme of work of that technical committee or subcommittee, including monitoring of their progress against the agreed target dates.
+The secretariat of the committee is responsible for the management of all projects in the programme of work of that committee, including monitoring of their progress against the agreed target dates.

 If target dates (see 2.1.6) are not met and there is insufficient support for the work (that is, the acceptance requirements for new work given in 2.3.5 are no longer met), the committee responsible shall cancel the work item.

-Project leader
+Project Leader

-For the development of each project, a project leader (the WG convenor, a designated expert or, if appropriate, the secretary) shall be appointed by the committee, taking into account the project leader nomination made by the proposer of the new work item proposal (see 2.3.4).
-A change of project leader for an active project shall be approved by the committee.
-It shall be ascertained that the project leader will have access to appropriate resources for carrying out the development work.
-The project leader shall act in a purely international capacity, divesting him- or herself of a national point of view.
-The project leader should be prepared to act as consultant, when required, regarding technical matters arising at the proposal stage through to the publication stage (see 2.5 to 2.8).
+For the development of each project, a Project Leader (the WG Convenor, a designated Expert or, if appropriate, the Secretary/Committee Manager) shall be appointed by the committee, taking into account the Project Leader nomination made by the proposer of the new work item proposal (see 2.3.4).
+A change of Project Leader for an active project shall be approved by the committee.
+It shall be ascertained that the Project Leader will have access to appropriate resources for carrying out the development work.
+The Project Leader shall act in a purely international capacity, divesting him- or herself of a national point of view.
+The Project Leader should be prepared to act as consultant, when required, regarding technical matters arising at the proposal stage through to the publication stage (see 2.5 to 2.8).

-The secretariat shall communicate the name and address of the project leader, with identification of the project concerned, to the office of the CEO.
+The secretariat shall communicate the name and address of the Project Leader, with identification of the project concerned, to the Office of the CEO.

 Progress control